REMOVING THE GLASS CEILING AND REACHING BEYOND THE SKY

 Georgia graduated with a Ba(Hons) and an MA in the History of Art from the University of East Anglia in 2015.
 Her skills and knowledge in marketing and communications were acquired whilst working in a leading international contemporary commercial art gallery for 4 years of progressive experience.

-Outside of her work with Uprise Rebel, Georgia is currently undertaking a PhD at the University of York.
+Outside of her work with Uprise Rebel, Georgia is currently undertaking a PhD at the University of York and is a Teaching Fellow in Art and Business at the Courtauld Institute of Art.
 Her research project is concerned with the art historical and sociological implications of new interventions into the contemporary art market.

 Assistant Producer